Criminal Defense and Municipal Court

 If you have been charged with an indictable or nonindictable offense in New Jersey, it is essential that you contact experienced criminal defense attorneys.
 NJ attorneys that understand NJ Felony Laws as soon as possible.

-The law office of Kalavruzos, Mumola and Hartman, LLC in New Jersey knows and fulfills the duties of a criminal defense attorney.
+The law office of Kalavruzos, Mumola, Hartman & Lento, LLC in New Jersey knows and fulfills the duties of a criminal defense attorney.
 NJ Lawyers with extensive experience representing people in the following criminal law matters:

 - Bail Reductions